Kanye West Fans Feud Over How He’s Holding His Daughter In Kim’s Birthday Post

 Kanye West celebrated his 41st birthday yesterday.
-As Inquisitr previously reported, his wife and the mother of his children Kim Kardashian showed Kanye major love on Instagram – gushing over him in honor of his birthday.
+As Inquisitr previously reported, his wife and the mother of his children, Kim Kardashian, showed Kanye major love on Instagram – gushing over him in honor of his birthday.

 “Happy Birthday babe!!!!!
 It’s been a wild year but we’re here & life is good!
 So proud of you dropping back to back albums & fulfilling your dreams.
 You inspire me to make the impossible always become a reality.
 Love you.”

 The adorable photo featured West and their infant daughter, Chicago.
-For the most part, Kim’s Instagram post was packed with commenters wishing her husband Kanye a very happy birthday.
-Unfortunately, according to People Magazine, some of the commenters preferred to shine a spotlight on how the rapper was holding his four-month-old daughter instead.
+For the most part, Kim’s Instagram post was packed with commenters wishing Kanye a very happy birthday.
+Unfortunately, according to People Magazine, some of the commenters preferred to shine a spotlight on how the rapper was holding his 4-month-old daughter instead.

 In the photo, Chicago is sitting nestled between her father’s legs with one hand holding on to her while his other hand had a hold of his phone.

 One commenter wished Kanye a happy birthday but included one small request, “But can he hold that baby a little better?”
-A second commenter questioned how the father of three children could think that was an acceptable way to hold a baby.
-A third, claimed it looked as if his baby girl was about to fall off of his lap completely.
+A second commenter questioned how a father of three children could think that was an acceptable way to hold a baby.
+A third claimed it looked as if his baby girl was about to fall off of his lap completely.

 Unfortunately, Kim and Kanye are not strangers to unsolicited parenting advice and criticism when they take time to post photos of themselves with their children on social media.
 In some cases, they even receive criticism when they post photos of themselves without their children as well.
 In fact, it tends to come with the territory of being in the Kardashian and Jenner family.